Using Artifactory 5.x ?

 User authenticates itself to the server

 This process mirrors the process of the server being authenticated to the client.
-The user must first provide his public key to the server which stores it in the user's account authorization list.
-Then, when the user tries to log in, the server sends the user back his public key, and the user must show that he holds the corresponding private key.
+The user must first provide their public key to the server which stores it in the user's account authorization list.
+Then, when the user tries to log in, the server sends the user back their public key, and the user must show that he holds the corresponding private key.

 SSH is not supported if using Artifactory Saas cloud service.

 To configure SSH authentication, you need to execute the following main steps: